ethereum/solidity-website/src/posts/2026-04-16-pattern-matching-in-core-solidity.md

 The example above hints at the most important safety property that pattern matching brings to smart contracts: **exhaustiveness checking**, also called totality.
-A pattern match is exhaustive if every possible value of the scrutinee type is handled by at least one branch.
+A pattern match is exhaustive if every possible value of the scrutinee (the value being matched on) type is handled by at least one branch.
 The Core Solidity compiler enforces this statically and rejects any program that contains an incomplete match.

 Why does this matter so much for smart contracts in particular?
 Smart contract bugs are extremely costly to fix.
 Once a contract is deployed, its logic is